 This advanced course builds upon student understanding of the connections among learning, teaching, and assessment and strategies for evaluating programs.
 Assessment, identification, and monitoring of typical and atypical development in the cognitive, motor, affective and social domains will be explored.
-Multiple and diverse assessment approaches, including responsiveness to cultural and linguistic differences, will be emphasized.
-PRE: ED 213C (Su I)
+Multiple and diverse

-ECE 3162 Integrated Early Childhood Curriculum Practicum
+ECE 3162 Integrated Early Childhood Curriculum Practicum 2 Hours

 This advanced course provides opportunities for students to apply knowledge gained from Integrated Early Childhood Curriculum and develop skills in planning and implementing developmentally appropriate learning experiences, integrated curriculum, and learning environments for children from birth to age 5.
 Curriculum will include all content areas: the arts, health/wellness, literacy, math, social studies, science, and adaptive living skills for children with special needs.
 The practicum experience will divided equally between a classroom serving 0-3 and a classroom serving 3-5 year-old children.
-PRE: ED 112, ED 113A, ED 212, and ED 222 (Must be taken concurrently with ECE 3163 Integrated Early Childhood Curriculum).
-(Fa)
+Prerequisites: Competition of lower level Early Childhood courses related to this topic.
+Contact your advisor for more information.